gkutsovsky/homework-api/README.md

 ## Solution:

-Please commit your solution to your github account and send an email to 'jason@secberus.com' with a link to the repository.
-If this is a private repostitory, make sure 'subfxnet' is added as a contributor to the repository.
+Please commit your solution to an empty repository in your github account and send an email to 'jason@secberus.com' with a link to the repository.
+If this is a private repostitory, make sure 'subfxnet' (jason@secberus.com's Github username) is added as a contributor to the repository.